rokarn12/Advanced-VLSI-Design/FIR-Filter-Design/README.md

 The H0, H1, and H0+H1 blocks in Figure 4 are implemented as the N-tap pipelined filter from Figure 3.
 Since this is a 2-parallel architecture, H0, H1, and H0+H1 are instantiated as (NUM_TAPS/2)-tap filters: 170/2 = 85 so these subfilters are 85-tap.
 The parallel architecture improves throughput for the FIR filter, and the pipelined nature of the subfilters serve the same purpose as well.

 ### Code Structure
+The SystemVerilog code for the pipelined FIR filter is found in the file "fir_filter.sv".
+Since the fir_filter module is used as both the standalone pipelined filter AND as subfilters in the parallel architecture, it must be implemented using a configurable number of taps and different coefficient lists.
+The parameter "sub_taps" is defaulted to 0 and stays at 0 when the module is being used as the standalone pipelined filter.
+If sub_taps is greater than 0, that indicates that the module is being used as a subfilter.
+Before any implementation, the code checks the value of sub_taps and implements the filter accordingly.

+The code initializes an array of delay elements which are used as the pipeline registers for all 170 stages.
+These delay elements store the product of the previous input sample and the corresponding filter coefficient.
+Then, in a loop, each previous delay element's output is multiplied by its corresponding coefficient and added to the current delay element's output.
+Finally, after processing all delay elements, the tap result is calculated by adding the output of the first delay element (delay_elements[1]) to the product of the input signal and the first coefficient (fir_coefs[0]*inp).

 ### Results